INTRODUCTION

 I investigated bipolarity, somatic trauma, neurological disorders.
 But outside of performance contexts, I was fine: no fugue states or lapses in cognition, no impulse-control issues or signs of depression.

-My instinct was that something more intrinsic than nerves or burnout was at work.
-All I knew was that some part of me was rejecting — to the point of system failure — the trained monkey part of me that was my carefully constructed public persona.
+My instinct was that something deeper was at work.
+Something more fundamental than nerves or burnout.
+I had a creeping sense that some part of me was rejecting — at the root level — the trained monkey part of me that had spent decades building a public persona.

 So at the age of 40 and at the peak of my journalistic and filmmaking career, I hit the pause button and stopped doing anything at all.
 We closed GNN and I decamped to Vancouver to do yoga, walk in the woods — and yes, more therapy.

-Given the earnestness of my activist mission, I believed the implications were of revolutionary utility.
-Which is likely why I made the rookie mistake of sharing them with mainstream journalists right around the time I was negotiating with CNN for the launch of a channel.
+For someone whose mission has always been change — not just awareness, but actual structural transformation — the implications felt revolutionary.
+Which is probably why I made the rookie mistake of sharing them with mainstream journalists… right around the time I was negotiating with CNN to launch a new channel.

 So why open that can of crazy all over again?

-What if the actual levers of radical political/global transformation aren’t in spacetime at all, but in some adjacent ‘place’ that generates it?
+What if the levers of true political and global transformation aren’t in spacetime at all — but in some adjacent layer that actually generates it?

 [ speedrunning spacetime ]

-And, I surmised, as a collective of somnambulist frogs being cooked in a proverbial pot of heating water, the awakened cohort of us should stop looking for the exit and just focus on the heating element.
+And, I surmised, as a collective of somnambulist frogs being cooked in a proverbial pot of heating water, the guerrilla contingent among us should stop looking for the exit and just focus on the heating element.

-Or, in coder terms: we need to locate the source code and hack it.
+Or, in tech terms: we need to locate the source code and hack it.

 Immediately.